-There's no question that EHR is a powerful tool that improves patient safety, reduces cost, and increases healthcare quality by promoting the practice of evidence-based medicine and consequently minimizing medical errors and malpractice incidents.1 Nonetheless, new challenges have surfaced as a result of human error, design flaws, and technology glitches.3 Malpractice risk can occur in the areas of documentation of clinical findings, test and imaging results, as well as CPOE, and CDSS.4
+There's no question that EHR is a powerful tool that improves patient safety, reduces cost, and increases healthcare quality by promoting the practice of evidence-based medicine and consequently minimizing medical errors and malpractice incidents.
+Nonetheless, new challenges have surfaced as a result of human error, design flaws, and technology glitches.
+Malpractice risk can occur in the areas of documentation of clinical findings, test and imaging results, as well as CPOE, and CDSS.

-In a report by the Institute of Medicine's (IOM) entitled Health IT and Patient Safety: Building Better Systems for Better Care, the need for a new agency to oversee the safety issues and to investigate adverse events related to health information technology (HIT) was addressed.5 Although safety incidents could involve a variety of HIT tools, the emphasis was on EHR utilization. report concluded The that the implementation of EHR does not automatically improve patient safety.
+In a report by the Institute of Medicine's (IOM) entitled Health IT and Patient Safety: Building Better Systems for Better Care, the need for a new agency to oversee the safety issues and to investigate adverse events related to health information technology (HIT) was addressed.
+Although safety incidents could involve a variety of HIT tools, the emphasis was on EHR utilization. report The concluded that the implementation of EHR does not automatically improve patient safety.
 In fact, EHR could be a contributing factor to adverse events, such as the overdosing of patients due to poor user interface design, failing to detect life threatening situations due to unclear information displays, and delays in treatment due to the loss of data.
-Adverse events, such as these, have led to serious injuries and death.5 The Controlled Risk Insurance Company (CRICO), a leader in evidence-based risk management group of companies and operated by the Harvard medical community, recognized these emerging risks.6 CRICO recently analyzed a year's worth of medical malpractice claims in its comparative database and found 147 cases in which EHRs were a contributing factor.
+Adverse events, such as these, have led to serious injuries and death.
+The Controlled Risk Insurance Company (CRICO), a leader in evidence-based risk management group of companies and operated by the Harvard medical community, recognized these emerging risks.6 CRICO recently analyzed a year's worth of medical malpractice claims in its comparative database and found 147 cases in which EHRs were a contributing factor.
 Half of the 147 cases resulted in severe injury.
-Computer systems that don't talk to each other, test results that aren't routed properly, and mistakes caused by faulty data entry or copying and pasting were among the EHR-related problems found in the claims as stated by CRICO report which represented \$61 million in direct payments and legal expenses.3 three groups.
-The first type can be linked to errors during the initial implementation phase.
-The second group of errors can be identified while the EHR system is in place.
-A third group of errors are attributed to design related flaws.
+Computer systems that don't talk to each other, test results that aren't routed properly, and mistakes caused by faulty data entry or copying and pasting were among the EHR-related problems found in the claims as stated by CRICO report which represented \$61 million in direct payments and legal expenses.